Helping with this project

 • reviewing images in the future

-Spreadsheets also
+Spreadsheets also:

 • contribute less information than images

-• require MUCH MORE TIME than images.
+• require RADICALLY MORE TIME to record than images.

 Links to images or information on the web

-Again, I appreciate your thinking of me. but again I ask for contributors, PLEASE DO NOT SEND LINKS to :
+Again, I appreciate your thinking of me. but I ask contributors,

 • items for sale on eBay or elsewhere